cobbland/todo-list/README.md

 - Light & dark mode
 - Mobile first design
-- Tasks, projects, and categories
+- Tasks, projects, and tags
 - Everything is editable
 - Tasks can be upgraded to projects
 - Projects containing only one task can be downgraded to tasks